Shabang-Systems/Condution/README.md

 Just kidding, we will add instructions for Firebase connection, buliding, and compiling soon.

 ## Contributing?
 We love contributions!
 You are welcome to contribute, just keep in mind that we prefer 4 spaces over tabs.
+Join the Discord(https://discord.gg/QgxUCyj), and we can help you help us!
+We are also working to go international!
+Help us translate Condution into your language.
+Join Discord, and shoot us a message with the language you can help with, and we will get you started.

 ## Thank you!
 Thank you for supporting us on this project.
 We really hope that this will be something useful.